LMSAIH/BuildNightsExercises/Week1/ToDolList/instructions.md

 @Author: Axel Gael Velasquez Castaneda

-If reading on github, please open it on raw, or download it and view it on your vscode.
+If reading on github, please open it on raw, or download it and view it on your code editor.

 Step by step guide to create this amazing little project!